void

 Demography

-According to the 1910 census Josefov had 3,376 inhabitants of which 2,633 (77 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Josefov had 3,376 inhabitants of whom 2,633 (77 per cent) reported using Czech in their daily speech.

 Source:Seznam míst v království Českém(1913)